5 Effects Of Inflation On The Economy

 When the costs of goods and services rise, everyone’s wallets feel a little bit pinched.
-You might have seen the impacts of inflation for yourself when your normal grocery basket starts to get more expensive.
+You might have seen the impacts of inflation for yourself when your monthly food bills or utility bills start to rise.

-The spending trend can push prices even higher.
-And the markets can be slow to catch up to the changing consumer demands.
-For example, the housing market is still seeing high housing prices even though sales are slowing.
+The spending trend can push prices even higher, and the markets can be slow to catch up to the changing consumer demands.
+For example, often the housing market still sees high housing prices even when sales are slowing.

-If inflation gets too high, it can be painful for everyone as the Federal Reserve (Fed) tries to tame it through tighter monetary policy and higher interest rates.
+If inflation gets too high, it can be painful for everyone as the Fed tries to control the trend through tighter monetary policy and higher interest rates.

 Why Is Some Inflation Good?

 Inflation isn’t always a bad thing.
 In fact, the Fed considers a modest amount of inflation as a key indicator of a healthy economy.
-With that, the Fed strives to keep inflation at the 2% mark.
+As a benchmark, the Fed strives to keep inflation at the 2% mark.
 This measure aims to keep the economy growing at a healthy pace.